NateEag/how-i-code/drafts/poc.rst

 It usually seems meaningless to a layperson.
 It is a collection of software components whose feasibility was unknown or whose nature was undecided before the POC was written.
-The user interface is the bare minimum required to demonstrate that the core of a programmer's idea is workable.
+The user interface is the bare minimum required to demonstrate that the core of an idea is workable.

 Before writing a proof-of-concept, articulate clearly the core behaviors that must be working to consider it a success.
 This is especially important if it